sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 1. Capture the image of the windows partition to **USB-B**.
 This process takes several minutes.

     Note: It is recommended to run dism operations using a cache directory.
-For this sample, we create a scratch directory on the USB-B key for temporary files.
-However, you may choose any hard drive that has a large amount of available space to create a scratch directory.
+For this sample, we create a scratch directory on the USB-B key for temporary files, which is assigned drive letter "E:" in the examples.

         MD e:\scratchdir